Sv443/BetterYTM-Plugin-Template/README.md

     - `plugin.ts` contains the plugin definition object, the plugin registration logic and constants exposed by the registration (token and event emitter instance).
 - The `assets/` folder contains all the assets that are used in the plugin, think image, audio, video files, HTML, CSS, markdown, whatever.
   These assets can be linked to a `@resource` directive by editing the `vite.config.ts` file, where you can then use `GM.getResourceUrl()` to get the URL of the asset, which you can then `fetch()` or point to in an img, video, audio, etc. tag.
+  - `resources.json` is where you define the `@resource` directives for your plugin, which can then be fetched with `GM.getResourceUrl()` and `GM.getResourceText()`.
+    The keys of this object are the identifiers you use to fetch the resources and the values are the paths to the resources, or an options object.
+    If a string path is given and it starts with a slash, it will be resolved relative to the root of the project, otherwise relative to the `assets/` folder.
+    If an object is given, it has to have the keys `path` (follows the same logic as above) and an optional `integrity` key, which can be set to `true` to automatically calculate the SRI hash for the asset and append it to the URL in the metadata block.
 - The `bytm` folder contains BetterYTM's entire repository as a submodule (import prefix: `@bytm/`).
   The branch of this submodule dictates which version of BetterYTM your plugin is compatible with.
   `main` is the latest release version, `develop` is the latest in-dev version.